 GENERAL INFORMATION AND FAQS

-The Collegetown Shuttle is a free transportation service for students, staff, and faculty at seven participating schools in the Baltimore region.
+The Collegetown Shuttle is a free transportation service for students, staff, and faculty at six participating schools in the Baltimore region.
 No farecards, tickets, or special cards to ride the shuttle - simply use your college/university ID card to board the bus to visit a friend, get to an internship, or explore Baltimore's finest hotspots.

 We purchased Nextbus technology which will allow riders to track the shuttle on the web or on their smartphone.
 While the online schedule provides approximate times for the shuttle's arrival, Next Bus tells riders exactly when the shuttle will arrive.